vegaprotocol/documentation/docs/releases/overview.md

 ## Vega core software
 The Vega core software is public on a business-source licence, so you can both view the repository change logs, and refer here for summary release notes for each version that the validators use to run the Vega mainnet.
 Releases are listed with their semantic version number and the date the release was made available to mainnet validators.

-### Pre-release Versions 0.70.0 and 0.70.1 combined | 2023-03-28
+### Pre-release versions 0.70.0, 0.70.1, and 0.70.2 combined | 2023-03-28
-This version was released to the Vega testnet on 28 March 2023.
+This version was released to the Vega testnet on 28 March 2023, with the 0.70.2 patch released on 31 March, 2023.

-Version 0.70.0 and 0.70.1 contains the fixes and minor enhancements to verify in Fairground before the validators deploy to the validator-run testnet for the Market Simulation #4 event.
+Versions 0.70.0-0.70.3 contain the fixes and minor enhancements to verify in Fairground before the validators deploy to the validator-run testnet for the Market Simulation #4 event.

+Several new features were released with these versions: the addition of post-only and reduce-only options for certain order types.
+In addition, bugs in restoring deposits after checkpoints and order subscriptions were also fixed.

-This deployment realises further data node enhancements to aid performance and improve management of stored data.
+These deployments also realised further data node enhancements to aid performance and improve management of stored data.
 The indexes on the positions table have been reworked in order to maintain performance of network history on the data nodes.
 Additionally, the buffer-size config has been adjusted to best utilise the node memory on startup.

 Finally, to help manage the volume of data being created, LP orders are no longer sent when resubmitted without any changes, giving a direct data storage benefit.

 :::caution Breaking changes
 **Add `marketIds` and `partyIds` to orders queries' filter.**: In order to allow getting all orders for a single party or market so that users can more easily find their orders across multiple keys or markets, filtering on the orders endpoint has been enhanced.